 When Does the Film "The Avengers" (2012) Take Place?

-"The Avengers" (released in England as "Avengers: Assemble") is a superhero film written by Joss Whedon with Zak Penn [adapting "The Avengers" #1 (1963) by Stan Lee] that released May 4th, 2012.
+"The Avengers" (released to British audiences as "Avengers: Assemble") is a superhero film written by Joss Whedon with Zak Penn [adapting "The Avengers" #1 (1963) by Stan Lee] that released May 4th, 2012.
 So when is "The Avengers" set?

 It takes place on the fictional Marvel Cinematic Universe timeline in the year: